XinyunChi7/franka_spacemouse/README.md

 colcon build --cmake-args -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -DCHECK_TIDY=ON
 ```

-### Testing of FrankaSingleArmControllers
+### Testing of FrankaArmControllers

-The FrankaSingleArmControllers package comes with a set of tests, which can be executed using the following command:
+The FrankaArmControllers package comes with a set of tests, which can be executed using the following command:

 ```bash
 colcon test --packages-select franka_arm_controllers